ChristophSeelbach/C-Sharp/Exam-Prep/M3-LINQ.md

 }
 ```

-Write a LINQ extension method statement as replacement for the TODO, that returns a list with the following characteristics:
+Write a LINQ extension method statement as replacement for the TODO, that returns a new array from `dataSource` with the following characteristics:

-1. distinct
+1. take only the distinct and even numbers of `dataSource`
-2. sorted,
+2. the new list is sorted ascending,
-3. take only 4 items
+3. take only the first 4 number and return it's square root